© 2010 Jillian Chilson

 Since opening the Virginia office in the early 1980s, the Chesapeake Bay Foundation has been leading the efforts to Save the Bay™ in the Old Dominion through environmental advocacy, education, science, policy, litigation, and restoration.
 Today, CBF boasts offices in Richmond and Norfolk, field staff in Charlottesville and the Eastern Shore, an oyster restoration center in Gloucester, and six outdoor environmental education programs across the state.
 Our efforts are focused on ensuring Virginia meets its 2025 Bay cleanup goals to reduce pollution from sewage treatment plants, farms, and urban and suburban stormwater runoff.

-An early conceptual rendering of CBF's new environmental education and community center at Pleasure House Point.
+A conceptual rendering of CBF's new environmental education and community center at Pleasure House Point.
+SmithGroupJJR

-The CBF Brock Environmental Center is being designed to meet the Living Building Challenge™, a rare designation that requires that the building be so in tune with its site that it has "net zero" impact on the surrounding land, air, and water.
-The center will strive to meet a set of strict environmental standards established by the International Living Future Institute.
-As such, the center would be the first of its kind in Virginia and among only 18 prospective Living Buildings on the East Coast.
-(Learn more about the Living Building Challenge on the ILFI's website ilbi.org/lbc)
+The Center is being designed to meet the Living Building Challenge™, a rare designation that requires that the building be so in tune with the environment that it has "net zero" impact on the surrounding land, air, and water.
+The Center will strive to meet a set of strict environmental standards established by the International Living Future Institute (ILFI).
+As such, Brock Environmental Center would be the first of its kind in Virginia and among only 18 prospective Living Buildings on the East Coast.
+(Learn more about ILFI's Living Building Challenge.)

-The center will house office space for CBF and local conservation partner Lynnhaven River NOW, include space for community meetings, and serve CBF's award-winning environmental education program which provides outdoor watershed experiences for 2,500 students and teachers across Hampton Roads each year.
+The Center will house offices for CBF and local conservation partner Lynnhaven River NOW, include space for community meetings, and serve as home base for CBF's award-winning environmental education programs in Hampton Roads, which provide outdoor watershed experiences for 2,500 students and teachers across Hampton Roads each year.